endergreen12/pjsekai-frida-scripts/README.md

 Swipe left to move to the next character, and swipe right to go back to the previous character

 ### Options
-Some options for fixed and character camera are provided
+Some options for free camera and character camera are provided

 You can change those from the option dialog